-You need to confirm if your appeal is within the time limit or not.
-If it isn't, you should appeal anyway but explain why the delay was unavoidable or a result of your child's disability (for example, if you were unable to deal with it until now because attending to your child's needs takes up all of your spare time).
+If your appeal is not within the one month time limit, you should appeal anyway but explain why the delay was unavoidable or a result of your child's disability (for example, if you were unable to deal with it until now because meeting your child's care needs takes up all your time).

-You are also asked whether you want to attend a hearing or whether you want the case to be decided on the papers alone.
+Choose to attend the hearing.
+You will be asked whether you want to attend a hearing or whether you want the case to be decided on the papers alone.
 Almost everybody wants to choose the paper hearing because it seems less scary.
 However, you are much more likely to win if you have a chance to speak to them.
-Don't worry, the hearing won't be nearly as frightening as you might think.
+Don't worry, it will not be nearly as frightening as you might think.
+Since Covid, many hearings are happening via video - so you may not have to actually 'go' anywhere.